ushakrishnan/ToolWeaver/samples/08-hybrid-model-routing/README.md

 ## Overview

 ### What This Example Does
-Uses GPT-4 for planning and Phi-3 for execution, achieving 80-90% cost reduction.
+Uses GPT-4 for planning and Phi-3 for execution, achieving up to 80-90% cost reduction (varies by task mix).

 ### Key Features Showcased
 - **Hybrid Architecture**: Large model for planning, small models for execution
 - **Intelligent Routing**: Automatic task complexity detection
-- **Cost Optimization**: 98.7% savings at scale (100+ tasks)
+- **Cost Optimization**: Up to 98.7% savings at scale (100+ simple tasks; varies by complexity ratio)
 - **Performance**: Parallel execution with local small models

 ### Why This Matters